-Inevitably at times, our life circumstances can find us struggling with an uncomfortable degree of distress and anxiety.
+Inevitably at times, life circumstances can find us struggling with an uncomfortable degree of distress and anxiety.
 Counselling can provide a safe, non-judgmental and confidential environment that enables us to explore current issues in our lives in the context of our experience.
 It is a creative process, which facilitates healing and change as we gain insight into our patterns of behaviour and ways of being in the world.
-I believe in the power of each individual to heal themselves and see counselling as both a collaborative and facilitative process leading to personal growth and healing.

 Training, qualifications & experience

-I am an accredited counsellor and psychotherapist registered with the British Association of Counsellors and Psychotherapists (BACP)
+I am an accredited and registered member of the British Association of Counselling and Psychotherapy (BACP)

 Registered / Accredited